sharma1981/liteExchange/documentation/README_MultithreadingImplementationDetails.md

 They also pass their name to the base constructor of actor class , therefore their thread will be named threads.

-**Thread safe container implementations :** As mentioned in the overview , SPSC lockbuffer queue is used as work queues and they are per worker thread in a thread pool.
+## <a name="ThreadSafeContainers"></a>**Thread safe container implementations :**

+As mentioned in the overview , SPSC lockbuffer queue is used as work queues and they are per worker thread in a thread pool.
 You can see information about its implementation as below :

 https://nativecoding.wordpress.com/2015/06/17/multithreading-lockless-thread-safe-spsc-ring-buffer-queue/